brenno-duarte/php-secure-password/README.md

 var_dump($res);
 ```

-**If you are using the settings passed in the constructor then you can ignore the code below.**
+**NOTE: If you are using the settings passed in the constructor then you can ignore the code below.**

 You can change the type of algorithm that will be used to check the hash.